zenafey/kandinsky-discord-bot/README.md

 # Kandinsky discord bot
-Here is tutorial and code of Kandinsky discord bot, check my [discord server](https://discord.gg/qX5dwV3HEp) with my AI image creator bot!
+Here is tutorial and code of Kandinsky discord bot
 #